Roy Campbell (poet): Childhood

-Roy Campbell was the third son of Dr. Samuel and Margaret Campbell, was born in Durban, Colony of Natal, on 2 October 1901.
-At the time of his birth, the Second Boer War was still being fought and Roy's father was on active service as a major with the Natal Volunteer Medical Corps and did not learn of the child's birth for several days.
+Roy Campbell was the third son of Samuel and Margaret Campbell, was born in Durban, Colony of Natal, on 2 October 1901.
+At that time, Roy's father was on active service as a major with the Natal Volunteer Medical Corps in the Second Boer War and did not learn of the child's birth for several days.
 Campbell was named Ignatius Royston Dunnachie Campbell for an uncle and christened in a Presbyterian ceremony.